dullroar/ten-steps-to-linux-survival/Step04.md

 ## Expressing Yourself Regularly{.unnumbered}

-So what are "regular expressions?"\index{Regular expressions} Simply, they are patterns for matching "strings," which are sequences of "characters," e.g.:
+So what are "regular expressions?"\index{regular expressions} Simply, they are patterns for matching "strings," which are sequences of "characters," e.g.:

 \drcap{A string}